vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ### I. Time Travel Verification
 Is possible thanks to [Chain Proofs](./chain_proof.md).
 Verification steps are as follows:
-1. **Retrieve Blocks:** Extracts the list of blocks to be verified and groups them by chain.
+1. **Retrieve Blocks:** Extract the list of blocks to be verified and group them by chain.
-2. **Iterate Over Chains:** For each chain runs [time travel `verify`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/verifier/time_travel.rs#L40) function on its blocks.
+2. **Iterate Over Chains:** For each chain run [time travel `verify`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/verifier/time_travel.rs#L40) function on its blocks.
 3. **Skip Single-Block Cases:** If only one block exists, no verification is needed.
-4. **Request Chain Proof:** Fetches cryptographic proof of chain integrity.
+4. **Request Chain Proof:** Fetch cryptographic proof of chain integrity.
-5. **Verifies Chain Proof:** Runs the [chain proof `verify`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/chain/common/src/verifier.rs#L46) function on the obtained Chain Proof to check its validity.
+5. **Verifies Chain Proof:** Run the [chain proof `verify`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/chain/common/src/verifier.rs#L46) function on the obtained Chain Proof to check its validity.
-6. **Validate Blocks:** Compares each block’s hash with the hash obtained by block number from the validated Chain Proof.
+6. **Validate Blocks:** Compare each block’s hash with the hash obtained by block number from the validated Chain Proof.

 ### II.
 Teleport Verification
-1. **Identify Destination Chains:** Extracts execution locations from `CachedEvmEnv`, filtering for chains different from the starting one.
+1. **Identify Destination Chains:** Extract execution locations from `CachedEvmEnv`, filtering for chains different from the starting one.
 2. **Skip Local Testnets:** If the source chain is a local testnet, teleport verification is skipped.
-3. **Validate Chain Anchors:** Ensures the destination chain is properly anchored to the source chain using [`assert_anchor()`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/chain/src/optimism.rs#L25).
+3. **Validate Chain Anchors:** Ensure the destination chain is properly anchored to the source chain using [`assert_anchor()`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/chain/src/optimism.rs#L25).
-4. **Fetch Latest Confirmed L2 Block:** Uses the [`AnchorStateRegistry`](https://docs.optimism.io/stack/smart-contracts#anchorstateregistry) and `sequencer_client` to get the latest confirmed block on the destination chain.
+4. **Fetch Latest Confirmed L2 Block:** Use the [`AnchorStateRegistry`](https://docs.optimism.io/stack/smart-contracts#anchorstateregistry) and `sequencer_client` to get the latest confirmed block on the destination chain.
-5. **Verify Latest Confirmed Block Hash Consistency:** Compares the latest confirmed block’s hashes.
+5. **Verify Latest Confirmed Block Hash Consistency:** Compare the latest confirmed block’s hashes.
-6. **Verify Latest Teleport Location Is Confirmed:** Using function [`ensure_latest_teleport_location_is_confirmed`]() we check that latest destination block number is not greater than latest confirmed block number.
+6. **Verify Latest Teleport Location Is Confirmed:** Using function [`ensure_latest_teleport_location_is_confirmed`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/verifier/teleport.rs#L154) we check that latest destination block number is not greater than latest confirmed block number.

 ## Inspector